TalEliyahu/awesome-security-newsletters/README.md

 - [CyberSec Weekly](https://cybersecweekly.com/) - A weekly cybersecurity newsletter.
 It contains: 3 major cybersecurity stories, a tech joke and a recommended book with a focus on quality over quantity.

+- [Securitynewsletter.co](https://securitynewsletter.co) - A weekly e-mail with the latest security news.
+About 10 items per week plus a "breaches and leaks" section.
+Running since 2016, curated by [@dietervds](https://twitter.com/dietervds).

 ## Twitter Lists

 - Red Team - Get the latest tweets from red team professionals - https://www.twitter.com/i/lists/1270700272285696001 or you can join the Telegram channel https://t.me/redteamtwitter